 MH + MN = (1.007825 + 1.008665) a.m.u

 = 2.016490 a.m.u

 But the observed mass of the H12 is 2.014102 a.m.u which is clearly 0.002388 a.m.u greater.
-It is obviously evident that a mass of 0.002388 a.m.u has been reduced. when a proton and a neutron are combine to constitute the nucleus of the deutron.
+It is obviously evident that a mass of 0.002388 a.m.u has been reduced. when a proton and a neutron are combined to constitute the nucleus of the deutron.
 A mass of 0.002388 a.m.u is equal to the Mev.
-This shows that when a deutron is formed for free proton and a neutron 2.23 Mev must be supplied from an external agency to dissammable a deutron into a proton and a neutron.
-This fact is supported by experiment in the photo disintegration of the deutron which shows that the gamma-ray photon must have energy of last 2.23 Mev to disrupt a neutron.
+This shows that when a deuteron is formed for free proton and a neutron 2.23 Mev must be supplied from an external agency to dissemble a deutron into a proton and a neutron.
+This fact is supported by an experiment in the photodisintegration of the deutron which shows that the gamma-ray photon must have the energy of the last 2.23 Mev to disrupt a neutron.